Rachel Lane MBACP(Accred.) BACP(regd.)

 I was a Counsellor with Gloucestershire SHARE Young People's Counselling Service, with young people ages 11-25, and counselling with children in a school for children with special needs.

-Before becoming a therapist I worked in retail, in administration, in management, in equal opportunities, and in social care.
+Before becoming a therapist I worked in retail, in administration, in management, in equal opportunities as a union representative, and in social care.

 I have worked with Employee Assistance Programmes and have worked with and supported staff within the NHS and local authorities and schools.